ManApart/quest-command/notes.md

 Debug
 ignore encumberance?

-delimiters
-- delimiters can have aliases?
-  - for now making assumption that you can't
-  - cook, use, placeItem, equipitem, climb
-- what about multiple occurances?
-  - see cooking,  ,

 cast command - pass args from all groups other than targets (take args after targets if they are there)